Davsooonowy/Davsooonowy/README.md

 ### Here's a Dad Joke for You! 😄
 <!-- joke-placeholder -->
 <!-- joke-content -->
-Why was ten scared of seven?
-Because seven ate nine.
+Why does Waldo only wear stripes?
+Because he doesn't want to be spotted.
 <!-- end-joke-content -->
 **This joke updates daily!
 Visit my profile every day for a fresh laugh! 😉**